Recognizing and Treating Exposed Nerve in Tooth

 If you are experiencing broken tooth nerve pain, book your appointment with us today.
 Tooth pain can make it difficult to concentrate, eat, and relax.
 You may have an exposed nerve in tooth if you have pain or sensitivity.
 This can be either mild or severe.
 Your dentist can find decay during a routine exam.
 This often helps prevent exposed nerves, as the decay may not progress far into the tooth.
 Decay, injuries, and gum disease can contribute to exposed nerves.
-Once the nerve is exposed, you may have sensitivity to cold, hot, and sweet foods.
+Once the nerve is exposed, you may have the sensitivity to cold, hot, and sweet foods.
 Schedule an appointment with your dentist as soon as you begin having discomfort.
 Your dentist may fix the problem with a simple filling.
 You may, however, need a root canal treatment.
 Your dentist removes the pulp and nerves during this procedure.
 The addition of a crown is the last step.
 A root canal helps save your damaged tooth so you do not need an extraction.
 If your pain becomes unbearable, you may need an emergency appointment with your dentist.
 Call the dentist to find out if you can get a walk-in appointment during business hours.
 Many dentists also help patients after-hours, as well.
 They may meet you at the office after talking to you on the phone.
 You have a better chance of keeping your tooth if you make a dental appointment as soon as you feel pain or sensitivity.
-You have a better chance of keeping your tooth if you visit the dentist quickly.
+You have a better chance of keeping your tooth if you visit the Emergency dentist quickly.
 This way, the dentist can begin a repair before the damage becomes worse.
 You can have a successful recovery from an exposed nerve.
 Dentists use several different procedures to save decaying, chipped, and cracked teeth.